gchumillas/with-http/README.md

 ## Motivation

-Traditionally, if we want to know the status of an asynchronous HTTP request, we can write something like this:
+Traditionally if we want to know the status of an asynchronous HTTP request, we can write something like this:

 ```JavaScript
 this.setState({ isPending: true, isError: false })